Exponential Family Model-Based Reinforcement Learning via Score Matching: Related work

 There has been considerable theoretical effort in understanding RL with specific model-based or model-free assumptions.
 Prior work often posits linearity assumptions in order to design algorithms which replace the dependence on $S,A$ with some notion of intrinsic dimensionality \cite{yang2019reinforcement, jin2020provably, cai2020provably, lattimore2020learning, zanette2020learning, modi2020sample}.
 In particular, \citet{yang2019reinforcement} consider a bilinear transition model; in comparison, our transition model given by \Cref{assume:ef-model} is \emph{log-bilinear}.
 In nonlinear settings, a line of work establishes regret guarantees or system identification guarantees for the LQR problem with unknown dynamics \cite{abbasi2011regret, dean2018regret,mania2019certainty, cohen2019learning, simchowitz2020naive} as well as its nonlinear generalization \cite{mania2020active,kakade2020information}.
 The transitions in the LQR are \emph{nonlinear}, but the corresponding value functions are linear in an appropriate basis.
 Our work studies a generalization of the transition dynamics in the aforementioned works; both the transition dynamics and the value functions can be nonlinear.

 Another line of work studies RL with general function approximation.
 Some authors study model-free RL by placing structural assumptions on the value function, \ie assuming bounded Bellman rank \cite{jiang2017contextual, dong2020root} or bounded eluder dimension \cite{wang2020reinforcement}.
 While in principle it is possible to apply model-free algorithms with general function approximation to our setting, the induced class of value functions generated by our assumption can be complex.
 More relevant to our work are model-based approaches \cite{sun2019model, osband2014model, ayoub2020model}.
-In contrast to our work, these papers do not focus on the computational tractability of model estimation. \citet{sun2019model} prove PAC-learning guarantees for model-based RL by relying on a complexity measure called the \emph{witness rank}. \citet{osband2014model} prove Bayesian regret guarantees for posterior sampling in terms of the \emph{eluder dimension} \cite{russo2013eluder} of the model class; their results are limited due to requirements of global Lipschitzness on the future value functions and subgaussianity of the transitions. \citet{ayoub2020model} introduce a model-based algorithm which learns a general class of transition models $\calP$ via a technique called \emph{value-targeted regression}.
+In contrast to our work, these papers do not focus on the computational tractability of model estimation. \citet{sun2019model} prove PAC-learning guarantees for model-based RL by relying on a complexity measure called the \emph{witness rank}.
+They analyze exponential family models under the assumption that the Hessian of the log-partition function has lower and upper-bounded eigenvalues.
+Our setting can be viewed as a special case of theirs with linear test functions $\calF = \{(s,a, s') \mapsto \ip{W \phi(s,a), \psi(s')}: W \in \R^{d_\psi \times d_\phi} \}$.
+Their results are not directly comparable to ours, since their final bound depends on the log cardinality of the model class $\calM$ and the test function class $\calF$, as well as a linear dependence on the number of actions; in contrast, our bound scales with the dimensionality $d_\psi\cdot d_\phi$, with no dependence on the number of actions. \citet{osband2014model} prove Bayesian regret guarantees for posterior sampling in terms of the \emph{eluder dimension} \cite{russo2013eluder} of the model class; their results are limited due to requirements of global Lipschitzness on the future value functions and subgaussianity of the transitions. \citet{ayoub2020model} introduce a model-based algorithm which learns a general class of transition models $\calP$ via a technique called \emph{value-targeted regression}.
 Their regret guarantees depend on the eluder dimension of a constructed $Q$ function class $\calF_\calP$.
-In all three cases, it is unclear whether the relevant complexity measures can be bounded in our setting; thus, even the statistical guarantees do not necessarily translate.
+Lastly, \citet{foster2021statistical} introduce a \emph{Decision Estimation Coefficient} and show that it provides upper and lower bounds for interactive decision making.